lyusupov/SoftRF/case/v1/README.md

 # Enclosure version 1.0

-This type of enclosure were designed to protect PCB-less assembly of minimal SoftRF hardware that was presented in December 2015.
+This type of enclosure was designed to protect PCB-less assembly of minimal SoftRF hardware that was presented in December 2015.

 # Exterior